ucan-wg/awake/README.md

 In this step, the Provider MUST prove that they have access to the requested resources.
 This establishes trust in the UCAN capabilities of the Provider, but MUST NOT actually delegate anything.
 This UCAN MUST contain the Requestor's temporary X25519 DID in the `aud` field.
 The `iss` field MUST contain the Provider's actual DID (i.e. not a temporary X25519 DID).

-This step starts the Double Ratchet.
-The Provider MUST generate a fresh ECDH X25519 key pair.
-This MUST be combined with the Requestor's ECDH public key to generate a 256-bit AES key, which MUST be used to encrypt the private payload.
-The Requestor SHOULD accept multiple concurrent connection attempts on this request DID, at least until the handshake is complete.

 The payload contains two encryption layers and a signature: the ECDH components, the XChaCha-Poly1305 envelope, and the capability proof signed by the Provider's "true" DID.

 ``` mermaid
 %%{init: {'flowchart': {'curve': 'linear'}}}%%